Skip to main content

-Dianne is a graduate of The Yale Law School where she served as a student director and advocate in the Allard K. Lowenstein International Human Rights Clinic, an editor for the Yale Journal of Law and Feminism, and president of the Black Law Students Association.
-She is the 2021 recipient of the Khosla Memorial Fund for Human Dignity Prize awarded by the Yale Law School faculty “to the student who best demonstrates an active engagement in advancing the values of human dignity in the international arena.”
-Dianne received a B.A. in Political Science and Women’s, Gender, and Sexuality Studies from Yale College in 2016.
+Dianne holds a J.D. and a B.A. from Yale University where she was a student director and advocate in the Allard K. Lowenstein International Human Rights Clinic, an editor for the Yale Journal of Law and Feminism, a member of the Reproductive Rights and Justice Clinic, and president of the Black Law Students Association.
+She was the 2021 recipient of the Yale Law School Khosla Memorial Fund for Human Dignity Prize.

 Experience